 If you can’t find a way to get in touch with a VC through their network you can try to make the connection at events.
-Some funds will run events, such as our own FPLive, which can be a good place to meet members of the team.
+Some funds will run events which can be a good place to meet members of the team.
 Other useful events are those with VC speakers or big tech conferences which VCs attend.
 Note, the goal of connecting with a VC at an event is to get a business card, catch their interest and make sure your follow up email is opened.
 Buttonholing a busy VC to give a full pitch in a noisy room is unlikely to build a good impression or lead to another meeting.

 Some VCs are more receptive of cold inbound opportunities than others.
 In particular, early stage funds often have a process to deal with inbound and these can be a good approach where you can’t find another way in.
 For example our own Office Hours programme provides 15 minute slots for entrepreneurs with pre-seed businesses to get feedback from members of our investment team.
+We also run an annual programme called Funding Lab, a two-part event for founders preparing for their next raise.
 As with cold inbound, the volume of applications is high and taking the time to produce a well written application can pay dividends.